-- Represents beneficial ownership of less than 1% of the outstanding shares of Class A common stock. - Based on 8,204,351 shares of Class A Common Stock outstanding as of June 26, 2000. - (2) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
-The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
-The selling stockholders also may offer and sell less than the number of shares indicated.
-The selling stockholders are not making any representation that any shares covered by prospectus will or will not be offered for sale. - (3) This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
+This prospectus also covers any additional shares of Class A common stock which become issuable in connection with the shares being registered by reason of any stock dividend, stock split, recapitalization or other similar transaction effected without the receipt of consideration which results in an increase in the number of our outstanding shares of Class A common stock.
 In addition, this prospectus covers the preferred stock purchase rights which currently trade with the Class A common stock and entitle the holder to purchase additional shares of Class A common stock under certain circumstances.

-Except as indicated, we are not aware of any material relationship between Odetics and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-Abbas Mohaddes and Michael Meyer are currently the President and Vice President, respectively, of Meyer, Mohaddes Associates, Inc., a subsidiary of Iteris, Inc., and Gary Hamrick and Viggen Davidian are presently employees of Iteris, Inc. Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-All of the selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Iteris, Inc. (formerly known as Odetics ITS, Inc.), MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October 16, 1998.
-Pursuant to these agreements, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
-We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective for at least six months following the effective date of this Registration Statement.
+Except as indicated above, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
+All of the selling stockholders acquired the shares offered by this prospectus in connection with our private placement in September 2000.
+Pursuant to the

+Securities Purchase Agreements between us and each of the selling stockholders dated September 6, 2000, we agreed to effect a shelf registration (of which this prospectus is a part) of all of these shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
+We have agreed to prepare and file any amendments and supplements to the registration statement relating to these shares as may be necessary to keep the registration statement effective until the earlier of:

+- (i) the date on which all of the shares being registered have been sold by the selling stockholders under the registration statement and no further securities may be issued in the future; or - (ii) the date on which all of the shares may be immediately sold by the selling stockholders without registration and without restriction as to the number of shares to be sold, pursuant to Rule 144 or otherwise.

 We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the selling stockholders and any underwriting discounts and commissions and brokerage commissions and fees.